Beg1nner4ever/name_cluster/README.md

 Using historical data from 1900 to 2023, we attempt to outly names that provide evidence for cyclicity and thus to predict when the next cycle will appear.

 The data set is called "nat2022.csv" and comes directly for the french government data website "data.gouv"

+This enabled us to predict which names would become  more popular in the coming years